Colorful Talks with Graphs: Human-Interpretable Graph Encodings for Large Language Models: Our Proposed Method

 \subsection{Node-level Structural Identifiers ($x_{\text{struct}}$)}

 Many graph problems require reasoning beyond local neighborhood.
 For example, cycle detection, shortest paths, or flow-related tasks depend on multi-hop neighborhoods, symmetries, and recurring substructures.
-Therefore, identifiers that are created from global structural information enables better graph comprehension, and thus, becomes beneficial for all downstream tasks.
+Therefore, identifiers that are created from global structural information enable better graph comprehension, and thus, becomes beneficial for all downstream tasks.
 Graph learning models (e.g., GNNs) aggregate a node's neighborhood information through message passing to generate structure-aware embeddings, such that similar nodes attain similar embeddings.
-However, such latent embeddings have no meaning as such for a different model as pure numerical values.
+However, such latent embeddings have no meaning to a language model and appear as arbitrary numerical values.

 To inject structural information, some prior approaches directly use the continuous GNN embeddings into the LLM prompts for graph problems \cite{gspell2025, chenLLaGALargeLanguage2024c}.
 Other methods replace node identifiers with alternative vocabularies or descriptive placeholders \cite{fatemiTalkGraphEncoding2023}.
 These strategies suffer from a common limitation.
 The injected symbols do not carry interpretable information for the LLM.
 Floating-point embeddings are tied to a specific model and training process, while renamed node identifiers remain arbitrary tokens whose relationships are not grounded in the model’s linguistic prior knowledge.